 How to Get Started

-As a woman, and one of the America’s top surgeons by the Consumers’ Research Council of America for 5 years in a row, Dr. Comizio offers an insightful perspective to all of her procedures.
+As a woman, and one of the America’s top surgeons by the Consumers’ Research Council of America for 5 years, Dr. Comizio offers an insightful perspective to all of her procedures.
 Her kind, gentle and efficient approach throughout the entire process of surgery is a great comfort to patients.
 As a respected innovator in her field, Dr. Comizio has developed a unique patient care system that uses shared decision-making.
 This system gives our patients more control and confidence in their decisions.

 Our office is ready for your call and can answer any questions – 973-775-9248.
-We also have patient interview videos on our Case Studies page of our website if you would like to get an idea of what your experience will be like with Dr. Comizio.
+We also have patient testimonials on our Case Studies page of our website if you would like to get an idea of what your experience will be like with Dr. Comizio.